BeehiveStakingPool/BeehiveStakingPool/README.md

 - 👋 Hi, I’m @BeehiveStakingPool
 - 👀 I’m interested in Nix, Blockchain, Cardano...
-- 🌱 I’m currently learning Nix
+- 🌱 I’m currently porting my nodes to Nix
 - 💞️ I’m looking to collaborate on anything Cardano + Nix
 - 📫 How to reach me...